 The routes range from shorter single-pitch routes to long 500'-high walls.
 Index is known for its hard climbing, but still has many climbs of 5.9 and lower.
 And a lot of the harder climbs have more moderate first pitches (see below for a partial list).

 Drive east on Highway 2.
-Several miles past Goldbar and soon after crossing the Skykomish, turn left onto the road that leads to Index.
+Several miles past Goldbar, soon after crossing the bridge over the Skykomish, turn left onto the road that leads to Index.
 After going under the railroad, turn left on the arch-style bridge over the North Fork of the Skykomish.
 Go straight past the general store and town park to the T intersection at the second stop sign.
 For the Lookout Point Area, park somewhere around here in town.

 Free and scenic camping exists just 100 yards or so towards town from the Lower Wall parking area.
 One can camp near the river or near their car.

 Though having a reputation for hard routes, Index has plenty of moderates routes under 5.10.
 If you use the "Best routes for YOU in this area" tool on the left side of this page, you can find over 60 full-length moderate routes.
 More exist in published guidebooks.

 But in addition, quite a few of the harder multi-pitch routes have moderate first pitches.
 Some of these include

 Lookout Point Area: